fimietta/conference-workshop/README.md

 ### Set up routes

-If you want to visit a specific page on your application is a requirement to create a route.
+If you want to visit a specific page on your application it is a requirement to create a route.

 Ember has *generators* that automate the boilerplate code for common tasks such as creating components, routes and tests.